Equatoria: Equatoria Corps

 By 1969 the Equatorian rebels found support among foreign governments and were able to obtained weapons and supplies.
 Anya Nya recruits were trained in Israel where they also got some of their weapons.
 The Anya Nya rebels received financial assistance from Southern Sudanese and Southern exiles from the Middle East, Western Europe, and North America.
 By the late 1960s, the war had resulted in the deaths of half a million people and several hundred thousand southerners escaped to hide in the forests or to refugee camps in neighboring countries.

 Anya Nya controlled the southern countryside while the government forces controlled the major towns in the region.
 The Anya Nya rebels were small in number and scattered all over the region making their operations ineffective.
-It is estimated that Anya Nya rebels ranged from 5,000 to 10,000 in number.
+It is estimated that there were between 5,000 and 10,000 Anya Nya rebels.

-On May 25, 1969, Col Gaafar Muhammed Nimeiri led a military coup and overthrew Gen. Ibrahim Abboud's regime.
+On May 25, 1969, Colonel Gaafar Muhammed Nimeiri led a military coup and overthrew General Ibrahim Abboud's regime.
 In 1971 Joseph Lagu, from the Madi ethnic group, became the leader of the southern forces opposed to Khartoum government and founded the South Sudan Liberation Movement (SSLM).
 Anya Nya leaders united and rallied behind Lagu.
-Lagu also got support for his movement from exiled southern politicians.
+Lagu was also supported by exiled southern politicians.
 With Lagu's leadership the SSLM created a governing infrastructure throughout many areas in southern Sudan.
 In 1972 Nimeri held negotiations with the Anya Nya at Addis Ababa, Ethiopia.
 At the talks the Anya Nya demanded a separate southern government and an army to defend the south.
 Ethiopia's Emperor Haile Selassie moderated the talks and helped the two sides reach an agreement.
 The result was the Addis Ababa Agreement.
-The Addis Ababa Accords granted autonomy for the South with three provinces: Equatoria, Bar al Ghazal and Upper Nile.
+The agreement granted autonomy for the South with three provinces: Equatoria, Bar al Ghazal and Upper Nile.
 The south would have a regional president appointed by the national president to oversee all aspects of government in the region.
 The national government would maintain authority over defense, foreign affairs, currency, and finance, and economic and social planning, and interregional concerns.
 The members of the Anya Nya would be incorporated into the Sudanese army and have equal status with the northern forces.
-The accord declared Arabic as Sudan 's official language and English as the south's principal language for administration and schooling.
+The agreement declared Arabic as Sudan's official language and English as the south's principal language for administration and schooling.
 Despite opposition from SSLM leaders on the terms of the Agreement, Joseph Lagu approved the agreement and both sides agreed to a cease-fire.
 The Addis Ababa Accords were signed on March 27, 1972 and the Sudanese celebrated that day as National Unity Day.
 This agreement resulted in a hiatus in the Sudanese civil war from 1972 to 1983.